 - Build on the solutions developed through the Bouffard Howard Planning Districts Class EA Addendum (March 2017).
-The Addendum outlined the preferred location and sizing of municipal infrastructure to service the Study Area; - Define the flood mapping for existing conditions; - Establish build-out conditions and develop an implementation strategy to mitigate flooding in the area; and, - Confirm the approach to regional SWM for the Study Area, including location and estimated capital costs.
+The Addendum outlined the preferred location and sizing of municipal infrastructure to service the Study Area; - Define the flood mapping for existing conditions (note: regulatory flood mapping extents are not provided as part of this study); - Establish build-out conditions and develop an implementation strategy to mitigate flooding in the area; and, - Confirm the approach to regional SWM for the Study Area, including location and estimated capital costs.